influxdata/docs-v2/content/influxdb/clustered/reference/internals/system-tables.md

   - /influxdb/clustered/reference/sql/information-schema/
 ---

+{{% warn %}}
+Queries of InfluxDB system tables may affect production performance while system tables are accessed.

+System tables are not currently part of the stable API and the schema may change in subsequent releases.
+{{% /warn %}}

 InfluxDB system measurements contain time series data used by and generated from the InfluxDB internal monitoring system.